Eclipso: Fictional character biography

 Originally, Eclipso was written as a generic villain who would routinely enact an elaborate plot to fulfill his hedonistic motivations.
 However, the 1992 Darkness Within miniseries modified Eclipso to be an evil and megalomaniacal entity.
 Eclipso's character laments the power he once had as a spirit of divine vengeance.
 Eclipso would frequently seek to possess beings of incredible power like Superman, Lar Gand, and Captain Marvel to achieve his ends.

 Bruce Gordon

 Eclipso's early comics debut is tied to his first modern host, Bruce Gordon (named after Bruce Wayne and Commissioner Gordon as an inside joke), a scientist specializing in solar energy.
-While in the jungle to view a solar eclipse, Gordon is attacked by tribal sorcerer Mophir, who wounds him with a black diamond and causes him to transform into Eclipso during eclipses.
-During this period, Eclipso was portrayed as a conventional villain, possessing super strength, partial invulnerability, and optic blasts.
-Eclipso's transformations are later altered so that any type of natural eclipse would split Eclipso and Gordon, while an "artificial eclipse"—an object blocking out a light source—would transform Gordon into Eclipso.
-Any bright flash of light would banish Eclipso back into Bruce Gordon's body or reverse the change.
+While in the jungle to view a solar eclipse, Gordon is attacked by a tribal sorcerer named Mophir.
+Before plunging to his death off a cliff, Mophir wounded Gordon with a black diamond, causing him to transform into Eclipso whenever an eclipse occurred.
+A blue-gray or purple circle covered the rightmost two-thirds of his face, resembling a partial eclipse.
+Gordon experienced many Jekyll-and-Hyde transformations and misadventures in The House of Secrets.
+During this period, Eclipso was portrayed as a conventional villain, possessing super strength, partial invulnerability, and eye blasts.
+Eclipso's transformations were later altered so that any type of natural eclipse, lunar or solar, would cause Eclipso and Gordon to split from one another, while an "artificial eclipse"—an object blocking out a light source—would merely transform Gordon to Eclipso.
+Any bright flash of light would banish Eclipso back into Gordon's body or reverse the change.